- Jobber Blueprint /

 3. Add your material costs

-Material costs include any supplies you’ll need to complete the job, like all purpose cleaner, leather conditioner, and waxes or sealants.
+Material costs include any supplies you’ll need to complete the job, like all-purpose cleaner, leather conditioner, and waxes or sealants.

-To make sure the materials you use aren’t cutting into the job’s profitability, factor in the exact cost for each item (including taxes) to your detailing prices.
+To make sure the materials you use aren’t cutting into the job’s profitability, factor in the exact cost for each item (including taxes) to your car detailing prices.

 4. Calculate your overhead rate